 I sent out audio restoration requests, figuring it would cost around $6,000.
 The first bid I got back was $40,000.
 Yikes!!
 The next bid was for $27,000 but they came down to $20,000.
-I ran it by Irving, who thought it was high, but I knew their work and believed they'd make it amazing, so he agreed and in August I sent a $10,000 deposit check and arranged to have professional transfers sent to them and before long I got a restored/mastered CD.
+I ran it by Irving, who thought it was high, but I knew their work and believed they'd make it amazing, so he agreed.
+In August I sent a $10,000 deposit check and before long I got a restored/mastered CD.

-I wanted the listener to have the sense that they were right there in the concert hall, so the big room ambience was very important to me, and it just wasn't there.
+I played the CD, and my heart sank.
+It wasn't what I'd hoped for, at all.
+I wanted the listener to feel like they were right there in the concert hall, so the big room ambience was very important to me, and it just wasn't there.
 I called Bob Ludwig at Gateway Mastering, who said he’d take a listen and let me know if he could do anything with it.

-He asked if I had access to the masters.
-Well, that was the mystery.
+He asked if I had access to the masters, but, well, that was the mystery.

-Dan had said the recording was done on Carnegie Hall’s house system, but their archivist told me they don’t do house system recordings.
-Sony Legacy didn’t have any record of the recording , and Dan’s road manager and management didn’t recall it either.
-So with no idea where the masters were, or if they still existed, all we had to work from was the DAT’s, which is a bit like taking a picture of something through a window.
-Luckily, our window was of good quality and fairly clean, but up close and personal would have been better.
+Dan said the recording was done on Carnegie Hall’s house system, but their archivist told me they don’t do house system recordings; never have.
+Sony Legacy didn’t have any record of a recording, and Dan’s road manager and management didn’t recall how it was recorded either.
+So, with no idea where the masters were, or if they even existed, all we had to work from was the DAT’s, which is a bit like taking a picture of something through a window.
+Luckily, our window was of good quality and fairly clean.

-By October of 2016 we had the final Carnegie Hall CD master completed.
+By October of 2016 the final Carnegie Hall CD master was completed.